i-break-codes/keycodes/README.md

 ### Features
 - Get any key code
-- Copy vanilla JavaScript of jQuery snippet
+- Copy vanilla JavaScript or jQuery snippet
 - List of keycodes (Yet to add)

 ### Online Demo